Thai Massage Tools and Techniques | An Overview

 Apart from that, a Thai Massage practitioner can also bring in other (external) tools, such as herbal compresses in Thai Herbal Compress Massage, scarfs in Thai Scarf or Loincloth Stretching Massage, hammer and chisel in Tok Sen Massage, and sticks, for instance, small wooden tools for Foot Massage and Reflexology, large sticks in Thai Barefoot Massage to keep balance, or long poles and appliances to apply acupressure in Thai Amatarot Massage.

-Although an authentic Thai Massage is not given with oils, a massage therapist may use creams, balms or oils to open-up or soothe a certain area of the body (to be) worked on.
+Although an authentic Thai Massage is not given with oils, a massage therapist may use creams, balms, or oils to open-up or soothe a certain area of the body (to be) worked on, or use them as a “topical glider” to ease working with the receiver’s body.

 Sometimes blankets are supplied for when the client gets cold, or a little heater, or by contrast if it’s warm, an air-conditioner or ventilator.
-Additionally, other props (supports) can be used also, like for instance the typical triangle-shaped Thai pillows (available in many sizes) to use under the legs (knees) of the client, which can come particularly handy when working on the client’s abdominal area.
+Additionally, other props (supports) can also be used, like for instance the typical triangle-shaped Thai pillows (available in many sizes) to use under the legs (knees) of the client, which can come particularly handy when working on the client’s abdominal area.

 And finally, a set of paper-tissues to wipe of the client’s tears in case of strong emotional release (I’m not joking, by the way).